CircuitVerse/Interactive-Book/docs/seq-ssi/clock-signals.md

 {% include image.html url="/assets/images/negative_edge_triggering.jpg" description="" %}
 {:.quiz}

-What is the unit of frequency for a clock signal?
+1. What is the unit of frequency for a clock signal?

-Hertz (Hz)
+1. Hertz (Hz)
-Seconds
+* Seconds
-Ohms
+* Ohms

-What is the term used to describe the time between two consecutive rising edges of a clock signal?
+2. What is the term used to describe the time between two consecutive rising edges of a clock signal?

-Period
+1. Period
-Frequency
+* Frequency
-Duty cycle
+* Duty cycle

-What is the term used to describe the ratio of the time the clock signal is high to the total time of one cycle?
+3. What is the term used to describe the ratio of the time the clock signal is high to the total time of one cycle?

-Duty cycle
+* Frequency
-Frequency
+* Period
-Period
+1. Duty cycle

-What type of oscillator circuit generates a stable clock signal in digital circuits?
+4. What type of oscillator circuit generates a stable clock signal in digital circuits?

-Crystal oscillator
+* RC oscillator
-RC oscillator
+1. Crystal oscillator
-LC oscillator
+* LC oscillator

-What is the term used to describe the maximum rate at which a clock signal can change from one state to another?
+5. What is the term used to describe the maximum rate at which a clock signal can change from one state to another?

-Clock speed
+1. Clock speed
-Frequency
+* Frequency
-Duty cycle
+* Duty cycle